tekampa/website/content/home/about.md

 +++

 I am currently a Ph.D.
-Candidate in the Department of Economics at UC-Berkeley.
-I previously worked in the Household and Real Estate Economics Section at the Federal Reserve Board.
+Candidate in the Department of Economics at UC Berkeley.
+I previously worked in the Household and Real Estate Finance Section at the Federal Reserve Board.
 I graduated from the University of Chicago in 2010 with a B.A. with Honors in Economics.

 <!-- {{% staticref "files/WaldoOjeda_CV.pdf" %}}Download my CV{{% /staticref %}} -->